Call for Entries

 - Role-based (personalized) page, menu, or area (if available)

-- Example(s) of interesting or innovative designs, content or features (what is special about your site)
+- Examples of interesting, well-designed or innovative designs, content or features (what is special about your site)

 - Mobile version of the intranet (if available)